 Everyday Leadership in Action

-Learn things you won't get in the classroom and experience things you wont get on a holiday.
+Learn things you won't get in the classroom.
+Experience things you won’t get on a holiday.

-Travel with InSite to South Africa in our flagship leadership Program working alongside local communities for 10 days.
+Travel with InSite to South Africa as we work alongside local communities for 10 days.
+You can choose between Cape Town in February or Johannesburg in April.

 We'll do all the arrangements so you can focus on the experience.